Aztec cuisine

 Aztec cuisine is the cuisine of the former Aztec Empire and the Nahua peoples of the Valley of Mexico prior to European contact in 1519.

-The most important staple was corn (maize), a crop that was so important to Aztec society that it played a central part in their mythology.
+The most important staple was corn (maize), a crop that was so important to Aztec society that it played a central part in their culture.
 Just like wheat in much of Europe or rice in most of East Asia, it was the food without which a meal was not a meal.
 It came in varieties that differed in color, texture, size and prestige, and was eaten as corn tortillas, tamales or ātōlli, maize gruel.
 The other constants of Aztec food were salt and chili peppers and the basic definition of Aztec fasting was to abstain from these two.

 The other major foods were beans, squash and New World varieties of the grains amaranth (or pigweed), and chia.
 The combination of maize and these basic foods would have provided the average diet.

-Aztec cuisine was a very well-rounded diet without any significant deficiencies in vitamins or minerals.
 The cooking of maize grains in alkaline solutions, a process called nixtamalization, significantly raised the nutritional value of the common staple.

-Water, maize gruels and pulque (iztāc octli), the fermented juice of the century plant (maguey in Spanish), were the most common drinks, and there were many different fermented alcoholic beverages made from honey, cacti and various fruits.
+Water, maize gruels and pulque (iztāc octli) and the fermented juice of the century plant (maguey in Spanish), were the most common drinks, and there were many different fermented alcoholic beverages made from honey, cacti and various fruits.
 The elite took pride in not drinking pulque, a drink of commoners, and preferred drinks made from cacao, among the most prestigious luxuries available.
 Favored by rulers, warriors and nobles, they were flavored with chili peppers, honey and a long list of spices and herbs.